simonpedrogonzalez/q-learning-blackjack-moonlanding/README.md

 # q-learning-homework

-For this assignment you will be implementing a tabular Q-Learning agent from scratch and also following a PyTorch tutorial to code up a DQN agent to play CartPole.
+For this assignment you will be implementing a tabular Q-Learning agent to play Blackjack and also coding up a DQN agent to learn a policy for Lunar Lander.

 ## Part 0: